quasarbright/quasarbright.github.io/blog/soundness/soundness.md

 ## One Day

-Sound gradual typing is a very good idea and makes typed-untyped interaction much safer.
+Sound gradual typing is a great idea that makes typed-untyped interaction much safer.
 One day, it might make its way into the mainstream.
-Research will make progress.
-More efficient implementations will be discovered and unsolved problems will be solved.
+More efficient implementations will be discovered and problems will be solved.
 People used to think garbage collection would never be practical and look where we are today.
 Hopefully soundness becomes popular and one day, writing ad-hoc runtime type checks becomes a ghost story that CS students tell around a campfire at night like `free` and `malloc`.

 ## Sources